TheSPSDAO/SPS-Validator/README.md

 ### Setup Instructions

 - `bash run.sh stop`     : Ensure the validator is not currently running (`bash run.sh stop`)
-- `bash run.sh build`: Build the validator.
+- `bash run.sh build`    : Build the validator.
 This will deploy the database, run migrations and also download/deploy the snapshot.
-- `bash run.sh start`: Start the validator.
+- `bash run.sh start`    : Start the validator.
+- `bash run.sh start all`: Start the validator and the ui.

 ### Additional Commands